Marquette vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Marquette vs. Georgetown Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's game that pits the No. 6 Marquette Golden Eagles (9-3, 0-1 Big East) versus the Georgetown Hoyas (7-5, 0-1 Big East) at Fiserv Forum is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 82-65 in favor of Marquette, who is heavy favorites by our model.
+Friday's contest between the No. 6 Marquette Golden Eagles (9-3, 0-1 Big East) and the Georgetown Hoyas (7-5, 0-1 Big East) at Fiserv Forum has a good chance to be a lopsided matchup, as our computer prediction projects a final score of 82-65 and heavily favors Marquette to come out on top.
 Tipoff is at 7:00 PM ET on December 22.

+Based on our computer prediction, Marquette is projected to cover the point spread (16.5) versus Georgetown.
+The two teams are projected to go under the 150.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!